judasgutenberg/Esp8266_RemoteControl/server/README.md

 ## Files for a Server

-These files are to be placed on a server running some sort of web server, PHP, and MySQL (or MariaSQL).
-I love that tech stack because it is an easy setup and the performance is fine.
+These files are to be placed on a server running some sort of web daemon, PHP, and MySQL (or MariaSQL).
+I like that tech stack because it is an easy setup, the performance is fine, and the stack is mature enough that updates don't generally break things.

 The server does not have to run the Linux operating system unless you are planning on using utilities that depend on some shell scripts such as full_sql_backup.sh (though they could probably be made to work on non-Linux OSes).